-EVSC 221 ASSESSMENT AND MANAGEMENT OF FISH POPULATIONS
+EVSC 221 ASSESSMENT AND MANAGEMENT OF FISH POPULATIONS 3.0: 3 cr.
+E

 This course introduces the theory and methods for estimating vital statistics of fish populations, the use of computers and statistical software to describe, analyze, and model attributes of fish populations, applied aquatic and fish ecology related to fisheries, the role of planning in fisheries management and the application of management tools and assessment of their efficacy.